 UK mortgage lenders are bound by strict anti-money laundering (AML) regulations.
 When a deposit comes from within the UK, tracing its origin is relatively straightforward — same banking system, same regulatory framework, same language on the documents.

-When money comes from overseas, every step of verification becomes harder:
+When money comes from overseas, every step of verification becomes harder (see our broader guide on deposit sources lenders accept for comparison):

 - The banking system may be different